earthai-tech/k-diagram/docs/source/motivation.rst

-These visualization methods, developed during the course of the land subsidence research (aspects of which are detailed in a paper submitted to *Nature Sustainability* co-authored with Jianxi Liu, and Liu Rong), aim to provide more intuitive, spatially explicit (when angle represents location or index), and diagnostically rich insights than standard Cartesian plots alone.
+These visualization methods, developed during the course of the land subsidence research (aspects of which are detailed in a paper submitted to *Nature Communications* co-authored with Jianxi Liu, and Liu Rong), aim to provide more intuitive, spatially explicit (when angle represents location or index), and diagnostically rich insights than standard Cartesian plots alone.